PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 10.2 Each party may disclose the other party’s Confidential Information:

 (a) to its employees, officers, representatives or advisers who need to know such information for the purposes of exercising the party's rights or carrying out its obligations under or in connection with the Terms or to its group companies providing that any such recipients have entered into equivalent obligations of confidentiality and may only use such information for the purposes of exercising its rights and/or performing its obligations under the Terms.
-It is also acknowledged that where Customer is a Buyer, it may disclose reporting related to the performance of a campaign to the advertiser clients who are the subject of such campaign and who are subject to equivalent obligations of confidentiality; or
+It is also acknowledged that Buyer may also disclose to advertiser client(s): (i) reporting related to the performance of campaigns for that advertiser client; (ii) and (ii) on performance of the Platform and relevant pricing and rates for campaigns for that advertiser client; provided in each case the relevant client(s) are subject to equivalent obligations of confidentiality (and not permitted to disclose any further); or

 (b) where such disclosure is specifically permitted by the Terms or otherwise authorised by the other party in writing in advance.